celinelatulipe/ThinkLikeComputer/_sources/Sequences/Length.rst

     lastch = fruit[len(fruit)-1]

-Though, from what you just learned about using negative indices, using ``fruit[-1]`` would be a more appropriate way to access the last index in a list.

-You can still use the ``len`` function to access other predictable indices, like the middle character of a string.
+You can use the ``len`` function to access other predictable indices, like the middle character of a string.:

 .. sourcecode:: python